awsdocs/aws-systems-manager-user-guide/doc_source/sysman-ssm-docs.md

 # AWS Systems Manager documents<a name="sysman-ssm-docs"></a>

 An AWS Systems Manager document \(SSM document\) defines the actions that Systems Manager performs on your managed instances\.
-Systems Manager includes more than 100 pre\-configured documents that you can use by specifying parameters at runtime\.
+Systems Manager includes more than a dozen pre\-configured documents that you can use by specifying parameters at runtime\.
 Documents use JavaScript Object Notation \(JSON\) or YAML, and they include steps and parameters that you specify\.

 **Types of SSM documents**
 The following table describes the different types of SSM documents\.